-The Graduate School combines the fields of teaching and research.
 Research-oriented education is one of the faculty's major aims.
-Research Master's and Master's students are able to take classes from highly qualified teachers and are directly involved in current research projects.
-PhD researchers are given extensive supervision and participate in the faculty teaching as part of their programme.
+With this priority in mind, teaching and research are combined; enabling students to take classes from highly qualified teachers and to be directly involved in current research projects.
+PhD researchers are given extensive supervision and participate in faculty teaching as part of their programme.
 It is also possible for PhD researchers to take classes in the Graduate school, in any of the national research schools or at a foreign university.

 Teaching and research in the Faculty of Humanities at VU University has a strong interdisciplinary focus.
-The fact that research has been organized into interfaculty research institutes, in which researchers from different faculties collaborate on projects, contributes to this.
-In CLUE+ research is carried out on culture, history and heritage, and the Network Institute sees Humanities researchers and computer scientists join forces.
+The organisation of interfaculty research institutes, in which researchers from different faculties collaborate on projects, contributes to this focus.
+The interfaculty research institute CLUE+ explores culture, cognition, history and heritage, and the Network Institute sees Humanities researchers and computer scientists join forces.
 Heritage and E-Humanities are major points in the faculty’s teaching and research.

-The VU Graduate School of Humanities is comprised of the following:
+The Graduate School of Humanities is comprised of the following:

 The Graduate School strives to be a community of young researchers who are challenged to break boundaries in their work.
-The (Research) students and PhD researchers of the VU are internationally oriented and like to explore: they are not afraid of a challenge and to engage with disciplines that are not their own whilst adapting their research to the latest developments and needs in society.
+The (Research) students and PhD researchers of VU Amsterdam are internationally oriented and like to explore: they are not afraid of a challenge, they want to engage with disciplines that are not their own and adapting research to the latest developments and needs in society is key.
 The Graduate School organizes various events in order to obtain these goals.